rimuadmin/ProtoFlex/docs/Getting-Started.md

 ## Running ProtoFlex on Windows
 1. Create a folder on your PC.
-2. Download the following files from the repository 'dist' folder and store them in the local folder:
+2. Download the following files from the repository and store them in the local folder:
    - protoflex.bat
    - protoflex.exe
    - radio_config.json
 3. Double click on the file `protoflex.bat` to run ProtoFlex.
-   - The ProtoFlex server will start running.
+   - The ProtoFlex server will start running in a terminal window.
+Minimize the window if needed.
    - It will log to the console and also to a file.
 4. Start SmartSDR and the Protoflex will be listed.
 If you have a FlexRadio on the same subnet you will see two choices: